youlandinc/loanpass-sdk-java/README.md

 4. Replace "KnownEnumId.java" and "KnownFieldId.java" with "temp/KnownEnumId.java.codegen"
 and "temp/KnownFieldId.java.codegen" generated from the previous step.

-# Creating a request with a few line of codes #
+# Creating a request with a few lines of code #
 Creating a request using strong typed bulder is good.
 Still, every field has to be hand drafted and most requests contain a dozen of fields.
-The better way to create a request in a few line of codes is to annotate your domain object model which is in turn converted into a request.
+The better way to create a request in a few lines of code is to annotate your domain object model which is in turn converted into a request.
 Here is the unit test to demonstrate of use of [Obj2FieldValueMapping](https://github.com/youlandinc/loanpass-sdk-java/blob/main/src/test/java/com/youland/vendor/loanpass/converter/Obj2FieldValueMappingTest.java).

 ```java
 private enum Loan_Purpose {